nilsDE/recaman-series/README.md

-# racaman-series
+# recaman-series
-Dispplay the Racaman sequence
+Display the Racaman sequence